Enable Facebook login

 If you are working with one of our legacy templates and are not sure whether Facebook login is enabled, take a look at our legacy documentation.

 Enabling Facebook login consists of three main steps:

 - Create a Facebook app Facebook app is what connects your marketplace to Facebook and let's Facebook know that users from your marketplace are allowed to authenticate themselves using the Facebook login.

-- Create an identity provider client in Flex Console Identity provider (IdP) client is what let's Flex know that the users of your marketplace are allowed to use the Facebook app you created to log into your marketplace.
+- Create an identity provider client in Sharetribe Console Identity provider (IdP) client is what let's Sharetribe know that the users of your marketplace are allowed to use the Facebook app you created to log into your marketplace.

-- Configure FTW A few attributes from the Facebook app will need to be configured to FTW so that FTW can perform the login flow via Facebook.
+- Configure Sharetribe Web Template A few attributes from the Facebook app will need to be configured to your Sharetribe Web Template so that it can perform the login flow via Facebook.

 First thing to do is to create a Facebook app for your marketplace.
 Create a Facebook app by following these steps:

 - Log in.
 In case you do not have a Facebook account you will need to sign up.

 - Click on the "My Apps" dropdown in the top right corner of the header.

 - Click "Create App".
 A popup asking "How are you using your app?" should appear.